bobk48/unixthetextbook3/README.md

 Just email bobk48@gmail.com, and we will evaluate your error reports or any other requests you make, and take appropriate action.

+Advisory 14.
+Posted 8/27/17 After careful consideration, we advise you to not use TrueOS in place of PC-BSD.
+There are so many fundamental differences in the GUI's of TrueOS and PC-BSD, that lead to decreased functionality of the former.
+We feel this is detrimental to the learning experience of a novice UNIX desktop user.

 Advisory 13.
 Posted 3/24/17, modified 3/25/17 We have uploaded the VitualBox PCBSD10.2-RELEASE-x64-pcbsd-desktop.ova and the PCBSD10.2-RELEASE-x64-pcbsd-desktop.vdi.xz files to the Gitlab site, for your use with Chapter 25 of the printed book.
 Both of these files can still be downloaded from pcbsd.org using the instructions given in Chapter 25!

 Advisory 12.
 Posted 3/22/17 Be sure to carefully read the license and checksum files provided at our Gitlab site before you download the ISO images for either PC-BSD 10.3 or Solaris 11.3.
 This file is named PCBSD_Solaris_Licenses_checksums.